comparebasic/caneka/README.md

 shit-show.

 ## Folder Layout

-Because Caneka is intended to be written in another syntax and transpiled into C, most of the actively developed source code is currently locaed in the [artifact src folder](./artifact/src/).
-This is because, over time, caneka will be transpiled from it's own, more convienient syntax.

 There is a sketch of the CanekaLang syntax for the [Str](./src/base/str.cnk) module, but it does not yet parser, it's what I've written as I begin to figure